 First, you want to add neighboring cities to your listing.

 In your Google Business Profile, you can pick up to 16 cities to target for searches.
-That’s the city your business address is located and up to 15 surrounding cities.
+That’s the city your business address is located in and up to 15 surrounding cities.
 You’ll want to do a little research before entering your cities.
 Don’t necessarily just add the 15 closest cities to you.
 Make sure you’re including cities where your target customer groups live.

 You can figure this out by first having a clear vision of your buyers.
 Are they typically families?
 What’s their median income?
 Are they homeowners or renters?
-Answer these types of questions, then look up the available demographic information of residents in your surrounding cities and add the cities that both align with your buyer demographic and are within a 20 mile radius of your business address.
+Answer these types of questions, then look up the available demographic information of residents in your surrounding cities and add the cities that both align with your buyer demographic and are within a 20-mile radius of your business address.